 Here’s a smart tip: if you’re 50+ you may need to get the vitamin from supplements or foods fortified with B-12 because in these forms you don’t need stomach acid to absorb it in the body.

-The current recommendation for those over 50 (I’m talking about if you don’t have a deficiency) is a little over 2 mcg of B-12 daily…not that much but get it from supplements or fortified foods so you absorb it.
+It is known that there are some supplements to help focus, and there are a few that are recommended.
+One of the current recommendations for those over 50 (I’m talking about if you don’t have a deficiency) is a little over 2 mcg of B-12 daily…not that much but get it from supplements or fortified foods so you absorb it.
 Have you looked at supplement labels lately?
 Supplements typically provide way more than 2 mcg daily…necessary perhaps if you are B-12 deficient.

 How much do you need?
 Discuss this with your health care provider.
 Depending on your blood level, taking 100-500 mcg of vitamin B-12 and possibly 400 mcg of folic acid each day, long term, may help slow age-related declines in memory and promote improvement in brain function.